petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/notification-type-yaml-configuration-reference.md

 ---
 # Notification Type YAML Configuration Reference

-Here is a guide to setting up the definition for a notification type client extension in your `client-extension.yaml` file.
+You can define a notification type client extension with a `client-extension.yaml` file.

 ## Usage Details

-Here is an example `client-extension.yaml` file with a notification type client extension definition:
+This `client-extension.yaml` file defines notification type and a OAuth user agent:

 ```yaml
 zebra-notification-type: